New Ways Ministry: Partnerships

-New Ways Ministry partners with Equally Blessed, a coalition of Catholics who support full LGBT equality, and the Global Network of Rainbow Catholics.
+New Ways Ministry partners with the Global Network of Rainbow Catholics.

 Criticism

-In 1984 Cardinal James Hickey barred the organization from the Archdiocese of Washington because of its dissent from traditional Catholic teaching on the issue of homosexuality, which condemns sexual activity between people of the same gender.
+In 1984, Cardinal James Hickey barred the organization from the Archdiocese of Washington because of its dissent from traditional Catholic teaching on the issue of homosexuality, which condemns sexual activity between people of the same gender.
 The same year, the Vatican ordered co-founders Nugent and Gramick to resign from New Ways Ministry.
 Both continued publishing, speaking, and ministering around gay and lesbian issues within the Catholic Church until 1999.

 That year, the Congregation for the Doctrine of the Faith, then under the leadership of Cardinal Joseph Ratzinger, condemned the organization’s positions on homosexuality, and ordered co-founders Gramick and Nugent to cease pastoral ministry within the gay and lesbian community.
 Fr.
 Nugent returned to parish-based ministry, but Sr. Gramick refused to comply.
 While he stepped back from public ministry, Nugent continued to counsel gay and lesbian Catholics privately, and advised theologians and scholars working on issues of homosexuality.
 He also wrote of Pierre Teilhard de Chardin and Thomas Merton.

-In 2010, Cardinal Francis George, Archbishop of Chicago and President of the U.S. Conference of Catholic Bishops (USCCB), stated New Ways did not present an authentic view of Catholic teaching.
-Instead he insisted that it "confuses the faithful about the Church’s efforts to defend traditional marriage and to minister to homosexual persons".
-In March 2011, the United States Conference of Catholic Bishops affirmed George's statement and reiterated "...that in no manner is the position proposed by New Ways Ministry in conformity with Catholic teaching and in no manner is this organization authorized to speak on behalf of the Catholic Church or to identify itself as a Catholic organization."
+In 2010, Cardinal Francis George, Archbishop of Chicago and President of the United States Conference of Catholic Bishops (USCCB), stated New Ways did not present an authentic view of Catholic teaching.
+Instead, he insisted that it "confuses the faithful about the Church’s efforts to defend traditional marriage and to minister to homosexual persons".
+In March 2011, the USCCB affirmed Cardinal George's statement and reiterated "...that in no manner is the position proposed by New Ways Ministry in conformity with Catholic teaching and in no manner is this organization authorized to speak on behalf of the Catholic Church or to identify itself as a Catholic organization."

 Nugent's death

-Nugent retired in June 2013, and died of lung cancer at the age of 76 on January 1, 2014 in Milwaukee, Wisconsin, location of the US Province of Salvatorians.
+Nugent retired in June 2013 and died of lung cancer at the age of 76 on January 1, 2014 in Milwaukee, Wisconsin.
 Some of Nugent's papers are in the Special Collections of Marquette University.